-Internal Control over Major Programs:
+Internal Control Over Major Programs:

-- Significant Deficiencies: We identified deficiencies in the design or operation of internal control over major federal programs that we consider to be a significant deficiency. - Material Weaknesses: We identified no deficiencies that we consider to be material weaknesses.
+- Significant Deficiencies: We reported no deficiencies in the design or operation of internal control over major federal programs that we consider to be significant deficiencies. - Material Weaknesses: We identified no deficiencies that we consider to be material weaknesses.